Skip to content

 (carlos534)

-THUNDER BAY — A decline in natural gas inventory across North America is the key contributor to an anticipated hike in residential gas bills this spring.
+THUNDER BAY — A decline in natural gas inventory across North America and an increase in the federal carbon charge will contribute to an anticipated hike in residential gas bills this spring.

-Enbridge Gas is applying to the Ontario Energy Board for an increase to reflect changes in market prices, effective April 1.
+Enbridge Gas is applying to the Ontario Energy Board for an increase in the gas commodity charge to reflect changes in market prices, effective April 1.

 The federal carbon charge is also set to go up on April 1.

-Enbridge said the overall impact for customers in the city will be a $136 increase in the annual cost of using natural gas.
+The company said the overall impact for customers in the city is a potential $136 increase to an annual bill, or an average hike of 12 per cent.

-Under OEB regulations, the company reviews its prices every quarter and adjusts them to reflect market changes, subject to OEB approval.
+Under OEB regulations, Enbridge reviews its prices every quarter and adjusts them to reflect market changes, subject to OEB approval.

 It said its pending request to the energy board is "Based on preliminary estimates, due to the cold weather, and the storage inventory trending downwards across North America (beyond Enbridge storage)."